ToTok: Surveillance tool reports

 On 22 December 2019, The New York Times reported that U.S. intelligence assessments and the paper's own investigations showed that ToTok was used by Emirati intelligence to gather all conversations, movements, relationships, appointments, sounds and images by the app's users.
 The app does not use exploits, backdoors or malware.
 Instead, it gives the government access to the information shared through the app, as well as to other information on the smartphone that the government can access through permissions granted by users in order to enable the app's features.

-According to the Times, the company behind ToTok, Breej Holding, is a front company of DarkMatter, an Emirati intelligence company under FBI investigation for cybercrimes.
-The Times also linked ToTok to Pax AI, an Emirati data mining firm tied to DarkMatter and located in the same building as the Emirates' Signals Intelligence Agency.

 Breej Holding denied that its app was a spy tool, writing that its users "have the complete control over what data they want to share at their own discretion.
 The shameless fabrication by our distractors[sic] cannot be further from the truth."
 The Emirati telecommunications agency issued a statement that emphasized what it said were the country's strict privacy laws, but did not directly address the Times's reporting.
 The local Khaleej Times interviewed the "ToTok co-founder" Giacomo Ziani, who confirmed that he bought YeeCall's code, but also denied that his app was a government surveillance tool.

-In response to the Times's inquiries, Google and Apple removed ToTok from their respective app stores on 19 and 20 December.
+In response to the Times's inquiries, Google and Apple removed ToTok from their respective app stores on 19 and 20 December 2019.
 The app re-appeared on Google Play on 3 January 2020, and disappeared again on 15 February 2020.